-The Marine Corps conducts basic training at two locations:
+The Armed Forces conduct Marine basic training at two locations:

 Where you go for boot camp depends on which side of the Mississippi you live; you will be assigned to whichever Marine Corps depot is nearest.
 However, all female recruits train at Parris Island, South Carolina, regardless of where they live.

 The Marine Corps has the most extended basic training out of all branches of the Armed Forces.
-Recruits undergo a 12-week training program, excluding four days of in-processing time.
+Recruits undergo a 12-week Marine basic training program, excluding four days of in-processing time.

 It helps to know what to expect to fully prepare for Marine Corps boot camp.

-Marine Corps recruits undergo four phases during basic training:
+Recruits undergo four phases during Marine basic training:

 Phase One (Weeks 1 to 3)